-Multi-Night Alligator Hunts (Sept.
+Multi-Night Alligator Hunts (Aug.
 15- Nov.
 1)

 Alligator Hunting at Night

 If you are a first time alligator hunter a day hunt may be a good option.
 The thrill of seeing alligators in the light of day is something all first time hunters should experience.
 Day hunts are a little less intense as well.
 You will scan the Florida swamps by boat and when a gator is spotted we will attempt to snag it – that’s when the fight begins.
-Once the gator is snagged you will have the opportunity to kill it with your weapon of choice.
+Once the gator is snagged you will have the opportunity to harvest it with your weapon of choice.
 Rifle hunts allow for longer shots, 25 to 30 yards, and archery, spear or other methods require getting a little closer.

 Bow Hunting Alligators